 The following valve and structural heart repairs are commercially available.
-For information on more structural heart procedures, please see our research page.
+For information on investigational structural heart procedures, please see our research page.

 Transcatheter aortic valve replacement (TAVR) is valve replacement without open-heart surgery.
 It is also called catheter-based or percutaneous aortic valve replacement.
 TAVR is for patients with aortic valve stenosis who are unable to withstand open heart surgery.
 The procedure includes placement of a balloon-expandable heart valve into the body with a tube-based delivery system (catheter).

-Though TAVR was only recently approved by the FDA for certain patients, our center has years of experience from participating in the procedure’s research and development.
-We were also the first center in Utah approved to perform the procedure commercially.
+Though TAVR was only recently approved by the FDA for certain patients, our center already has over four years of experience.
+We were the only hospital in Utah to participate in the procedure’s research and development.
+We were also the first in Utah approved to perform the procedure commercially.

 Some patients with a hole between the two upper chambers of the heart (ASD, PFO) have clinical symptoms that warrant closure of the hole.
 Our program uses a procedure where a catheter guides a flexible closure device through a blood vessel into your heart.
 The flexible device is positioned inside the defect and expanded to close off the opening.

 A ventricular septal defect (VSD) is a hole in the wall between the lower heart chambers – the right and left ventricles.
 VSDs may be present since birth or may develop as a complication of a heart attack.
 VSDs are associated with abnormal blood flow, and if larger, may be associated with shortness of breath.
 Larger VSDs may also lead to a dangerous and potentially fatal elevation of blood pressure in the lungs known as pulmonary hypertension.